squeek502/ASMHelper/README.md

 A library of functions to help with ASM transformations in Minecraft mods

 With Forge > 1.14, [Forge CoreMods](https://github.com/MinecraftForge/CoreMods) are now implemented in Javascript.
-This branch is a **work-in-progress** port of ASMHelper from Java to Javascript in order to make it easier to port mods that used ASMHelper to 1.14+.
+This branch is a port of ASMHelper from Java to Javascript in order to make it easier to port mods that used ASMHelper to 1.14+.

 To use the Javascript version, put [asmhelper.js](src/main/javascript/asmhelper.js) next to your core mod's javascript file and load it in your `initializeCoreMods` function like so: